GoogleChrome/web.dev/src/site/content/en/blog/get-ready-for-priority-hints/index.md

 Resource loading is a key aspect of web performance, and the need for new web platform features that give developers more control over how resources are loaded is greater than ever.
 One experiment in providing this control is [Priority Hints](https://wicg.github.io/priority-hints/), which lets developers tell the browser how to prioritize the loading of select resources.

 When a browser downloads a resource, it's assigned a priority.
-[By default](/prioritize-resources/#default-priorities-in-the-browser), priorities depend on the resource type, and—in Chromium, at least—the location of the resource reference in the document.
+[By default](/prioritize-resources/#default-priorities-in-the-browser), priorities depend on the resource type, and&mdash;in Chromium, at least&mdash;the location of the resource reference in the document.
 Some examples of how this works in Chromium are:

 - CSS loaded by a `<link>` element in the `<head>` will be assigned the highest priority, as it blocks rendering.
-- Images are initially given low priority, but may have their priority boosted if they’re in the viewport once layout happens.
+- Images are initially given low priority, but may have their priority boosted if they're in the viewport once layout happens.
 - A `<script>` loaded at the end of the document may receive a priority assignment of medium or low, but this can be influenced by [`defer`](https://developer.mozilla.org/docs/Web/HTML/Element/script#attr-defer) and [`async`](https://developer.mozilla.org/docs/Web/HTML/Element/script#attr-async).

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/Bs4SGqH4rrDTiyy1p6Tz.png", alt="A list of downloaded resources as shown in the network panel of Chrome's DevTools.
 There are three columns for the resource name, size, and priority.", width="800", height="158" %}
-  <figcaption>A list of resources and their corresponding priorities in the network panel of Chrome’s DevTools.</figcaption>
+  <figcaption>A list of resources and their corresponding priorities in the network panel of Chrome's DevTools.</figcaption>
 </figure>

 Historically, developers had little control over resource priority beyond [modifying the critical rendering path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path) until [`rel=preload`](/preload-critical-assets/) came around, which changes the discovery order of a resource by telling the browser about it before it would ordinarily be discovered.